samvinh/billio/README.md

 # Getting Started with Billio

-Hi, this project is currently deployed and available to use at https://bill.samvinh.com
+Hi there,

+To use this tool, you can visit: https://billio.samvinh.com

-I often want to estimate bills at restaurant while I am selecting menu items to make sure I am staying within an acceptable budget range.
-This estimation, of course, does not only apply to restaurants but just about any time you need to calculate any bill including discounts, tax, and tip.
-You can also split the total any number of ways >= 1.
+This project came about when I wanted to do less mental math when dining out.
+I often estimate the bill while I am selecting menu items to make sure I am staying within an acceptable budget range.

+Bill estimations, of course, do not only apply to restaurants but any time you need to calculate a purchase including discounts, tax, and tip.

+Discounts apply before tax and tip.

+You can also split the total for group purchases.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).